-We mixed the exquisite flavour of our fine chocolates crafted at origin with all the natural benefits oat gave us and developed this unique recipe.
-Perfect for that health-conscious consumer that wants to have a healthier great taste.
+We mixed the exquisite flavour of our fine chocolates crafted at origin with all the natural benefits oats gave us and developed this unique recipe.
+Perfect for that health-conscious consumer who wants to have a healthier, great taste.

 IS IT VEGAN FRIENDLY AND OR DAIRY FREE?